galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

-# Create High Vailable Oracle Forms and Reports clusters on Azure
+# Create High Vailable Oracle Forms and Reports clusters on Azure (WIP)

 This document guides you to create high vailable Oracle Forms and Reports clusters on Azure VMs, including:
 - Create Oracle Forms and Reports clusters with 2 replicas.